riboflavin/test-framer-sync/compare/zoom-ai-vs-avoma.md

 - Complex for new users.
 - Meeting bot may join late or miss speaker names.
 ## Comparison table
+Some users or companies may prefer Zoom AI for its ease of use and native Zoom integration, while others might opt for Avoma due to its integration with various platforms like HubSpot and its automation engine.
+However, both tools lack depth in integrations and may not fully assist users in maximizing productivity during meetings.

+Those seeking a tool with a learning curve and looking to integrate with specific platforms like HubSpot or Notion may find Avoma more suitable, despite its limitations in in-person meeting support and local recording capabilities.
+On the other hand, users valuing simplicity and native Zoom integration may lean towards Zoom AI, even though it falls short in providing a wide range of integrations and automation features to enhance meeting efficiency.
 | Feature                           | Zoom AI               | Avoma                |
 |-----------------------------------|-----------------------|----------------------|
 | Trial/Free Plan                   | ❌ Requires paid Zoom  | ❌ Trial only        |